oliver-oloughlin/kvdex/README.md

 ### getManyByOrder()

 Retrieves multiple documents ordered by the given index.
-Works with both primary and secondary indexes.
+Works with both primary and secondary indices.
 The `startValue` and `endValue` options bound the result by the index value (inclusive start, exclusive end).
 If no options are provided, all documents are retrieved in index order.